solarpx/ethers-abirpc/README.md

 MockProvider
 ```

-The crate also supports direct initialization of providers.
+Direct initialization of providers is also supported.
 This is helpful for applications which do not require ABI interaction.

 ```rust
 let provider: WsProvider = AbiProvider::new(